Scenic view of a countryside with winding road, tall cypress trees, green hills, and a house in the distance.

 Tour Highlights

-• The outward run through the volcanic lake country of northern Lazio — one of the finest approaches to Tuscany by road, and almost entirely traffic-free.
+• The outward run through the volcanic lake country of northern Lazio.

 • Orvieto for lunch on day five — three thousand years on a single volcanic rock.